Ribose: Structure

 Relative abundance of forms of ribose in solution: β--ribopyranose (59%), α--ribopyranose (20%), β--ribofuranose (13%), α--ribofuranose (7%) and open chain (0.1%).

-For ribose residues in nucleosides and nucleotide, the torsion angles for the rotation encompassing the bonds influence the configuration of the respective nucleoside and nucleotide.
+For ribose residues in nucleosides and nucleotides, the torsion angles for the rotation encompassing the bonds influence the configuration of the respective nucleoside and nucleotide.
 The secondary structure of a nucleic acid is determined by the rotation of its 7 torsion angles.
 Having a large amount of torsion angles allows for greater flexibility.

 In closed ring riboses, the observed flexibility mentioned above is not observed because the ring cycle imposes a limit on the number of torsion angles possible in the structure.
 Conformers of closed form riboses differ in regards to how the lone oxygen in the molecule is positioned respective to the nitrogenous base (also known as a nucleobase or just a base) attached to the ribose.
 If a carbon is facing towards the base, then the ribose is labeled as endo.
 If a carbon is facing away from the base, then the ribose is labeled as exo.
 If there is an oxygen molecule attached to the 2' carbon of a closed cycle ribose, then the exo confirmation is more stable because it decreases the interactions of the oxygen with the base.
 The difference itself is quite small, but when looking at an entire chain of RNA the slight difference amounts to a sizable impact.

+Like most sugars, ribose exists as a mixture of cyclic forms in equilibrium with its linear form, and these readily interconvert especially in aqueous solution.
+The name "ribose" is used in biochemistry and biology to refer to all of these forms, though more specific names for each are used when required.
+In its linear form, ribose can be recognised as the pentose sugar with all of its hydroxyl functional groups on the same side in its Fischer projection. -Ribose has these hydroxyl groups on the right hand side and is associated with the systematic name (2R,3R,4R)-2,3,4,5-tetrahydroxypentanal, whilst -ribose has its hydroxyl groups appear on the left hand side in a Fischer projection.

+Cyclisation of ribose occurs via hemiacetal formation due to attack on the aldehyde by the C4' hydroxyl group to produce a furanose form or by the C5' hydroxyl group to produce a pyranose form.
+In each case, there are two possible geometric outcomes, named as α- and β- and known as anomers, depending on the stereochemistry at the hemiacetal carbon atom (the "anomeric carbon").
+At room temperature, about 76% of -ribose is present in pyranose forms (α:β = 1:2) and 24% in the furanose forms (α:β = 1:3), with only about 0.1% of the linear form present.